 When mapping out a budget, start with how much you can spend, then divvy up that amount to gifts, food, decorations and other things.
 Get detailed.
 For gifts, make a list of everyone you need to give to, then assign a dollar amount to each person and stick to it.
 Coming up short?
 Consider making some gifts like homemade cookies or scented bath salts.
 When you’re shopping, it can be tempting to find gifts for yourself.
 If you want to stay on budget, you’ll need to resist that, even if it is a good deal.
 And if you haven’t set aside money for the holidays, that’s okay too.
 If you start now (or in January), you’ll be in great shape for next year!

-Some of the biggest sales of the year -- Black Friday and Cyber Monday -- are in November.
+Some of the biggest sales of the year occur on Black Friday and Cyber Monday.
 There are some really good deals out there but if you want to avoid busting your budget, make a plan for the day so you don’t get sidetracked.
 Maybe you’ve been planning to upgrade your TV; if so, do a little research ahead of time to see where you might find the best deal.
 Many stores advertise their Black Friday and Cyber Monday specials a few weeks ahead.
 Also know that if you miss some deals, there are plenty of sales year-round.
 Depending on what you’re looking for, you might even do better!

 Everything kicks into high gear this time of year.
 This means appointments and reservations fill up fast and if you haven’t booked a little earlier than usual, you might find yourself scrambling at the last minute.
 Think hair appointments, babysitters, professional photos, catering, pet sitters or pet boarding, house cleaning and the like.